 The Nile flows northward through northwest Africa – here the view is of the river as it flows toward the Mediterranean Sea in Egypt.
 The longest river in the world is vital to agriculture in the region.

-Also known as Talad Nud Rod Fai, this vibrant outdoor night market was established in 2015.
-With a retro vibe and food zone, it appeals to Bangkok’s cool young creatives.
+Also known as Talad Nud Rod Fai, this vibrant outdoor night market in Bangkok was established in 2015.
+With a retro vibe and food zone, it appeals to the city's cool and young creatives.

 This fascinating stylised chalk outline has been part of England’s rolling Oxfordshire Downs since the Bronze Age.
 Nobody knows why the original horse was etched into the county’s highest hill, but volunteers keep it in chalky white perfect condition.